USU Board Meeting: Gigs, A-frames and questions about investments - Honi Soit

 Debunking a dodgy laptop giveaway

 In the past week, the USU has faced questions over the origins of an A-frame featuring the giveaway of “10 laptops every day” near the USU premises.
 A QR code on the frame takes students to a form containing a single identification question.
-According to Mills, the A-frame issue was brought to the Board’s attention by Honorary Secretary Belinda Thomas who was lauded for her swift notification.
+According to CEO Andrew Mills, the A-frame issue was brought to the Board’s attention by Honorary Secretary Belinda Thomas who was lauded for her swift notification.

 Mills outlined the measures that the organisation is taking to rectify the issue and curtail the spread of the potentially fraudulent program.

-Note: Update: A correction was made to correct attributions of comments from USU CEO Andrew Mills to Board Director David Wright.